oordenesg/how_to_analytics_test/README.md

 1. Wich metric is most helpful for a driver deciding which hour to go online and accept requests?
 A: Eyeballs are high, Surge Pricing and Business day.

-A driver needs to increase their daily fare amount, which metric should the driver focus on?
+2. A driver needs to increase their daily fare amount, which metric should the driver focus on?
 A: Eyeballs

-This app needs to know how to calculate if the fleet is used with the highets effiency possible.
+3. This app needs to know how to calculate if the fleet is used with the highets effiency possible.
 What data should this app focus on to determine this?
 A: Average completed trip time and average driver supply.

-Give your friends an app's code and if they sign up with your code you will both get an $10 credit towards your next ride to be used within a month of sign-up.
+4. Give your friends an app's code and if they sign up with your code you will both get an $10 credit towards your next ride to be used within a month of sign-up.
 What is the best way to determine the sucess of the following promotion.
+A: The user gives their code to 4 friends and all of them signup and complete trips using the $10 credit.

-From the last question, the user who gave their promo code to friends acumulated $40 worth of credit on their account.
+5. From the last question, the user who gave their promo code to friends acumulated $40 worth of credit on their account.
 They want to make the most out of it.
 What would best time for them to take a driver?
 A: A day when demand is at its lowest.
+A: Tuesday at 2pm

-This app received 400 driver applications in a city in one month.
-- 95% of the mhave valid licenses.
-- 80% meet the minimum age requirement
-- 60% have a car and insurance.
-- 40% pass the background check
-- 30% of the applicants didn't come to the uber driver training meeting.
+6. This app received 400 driver applications in a city in one month.
+95% of the mhave valid licenses.
+80% meet the minimum age requirement.
+60% have a car and insurance.
+40% pass the background check.
+30% of the applicants didn't come to the uber driver training meeting.
 A: 400 x 0.95 x 0.80 x 0.60 x 0.40 = 73.
-The training condition can be completed within the first 2 months.
+Note that the training condition can be completed within the first 2 months.

 7. A driver has an 8 hour shift at the end of the month and they need to double their fare amount to pay their month-end bills.
 What metric should the driver not use helpt increase their total fare?
 A: Driver supply.